ksopyla/scikit-learn-tutorial/README.md

 #  Scikit-learn tutorial

-Set of examples for scikit-learn selflearning.
+Set of examples for scikit-learn self-learning.

 ## Work in progress...